ArpNetworking/metrics-aggregator-daemon/README.md

 __Note:__ Requires at least Docker for Mac Beta version _Version 1.12.0-rc4-beta19 (build: 10258)_

+You will need an account on [Docker Hub](https://hub.docker.com/) and need to provide these credentials in order for the build to pull the base image(s).
+Please refer to the [Fabric8 Maven Docker Plugin](https://dmp.fabric8.io/#authentication) for how to provide these credentials.
+To get started quickly you can pass them on the command line via _-Ddocker.pull.username_ and _-Ddocker.pull.password_.

 Next, fork the repository, clone and build:

 Building: